Two-Fold Homotopy of 2-Crossed Module Maps of Commutative Algebras: A 2-groupoid of of 2-fold homotopies

-The left-hand-side and the right hand side coincide due to the second Peiffer-Whitehead relation for the crossed module $\partial_{2}'.$ We switch from $s^{\prime }(r)$ to $s(r)+(\partial _{2}^{\prime }\circ q)(r)$ in all Peiffer lifings and then we use axiom 2XM5 of the definition of 2-crossed modules. \end{proof}
+The left-hand-side and the right hand side coincide due to the second Peiffer relation for the crossed module $\partial_{2}'.$ We switch from $s^{\prime }(r)$ to $s(r)+(\partial _{2}^{\prime }\circ q)(r)$ in all Peiffer liftings and then we use axiom 2XM5 of the definition of 2-crossed modules. \end{proof}

-We are now ready to prove that: \begin{theorem} {Consider a diagram of 2-crossed modules maps $f,g,h\colon \A\to \A'$, with $\A$ free up to order one, homotopies and 2-fold homotopies, fitting into the diagram:
+We are now ready to prove that: \begin{theorem} {Consider a diagram of 2-crossed modules maps $f,g,h\colon \A\to \A'$, with $\A$ free up to order one, homotopies and 2-fold homotopies, fitting into: